 Denial of a Temporary Order

-In the event that after the Court of Common Pleas reviews your petition and denies you the relief that you are seeking, you have the right to appeal.
-You should contact an attorney to advise you on whether you should appeal the Court’s ruling.
+In the event that after the Court of Common Pleas reviews your petition and denies you the relief that you are seeking, you still have the right to a final hearing or you can waive that hearing.

 Preparing for the Final Hearing